zwettemaan/UXPScriptSparker/README.md

 *** Note: this is work-in-progress.
 Documentation is quite incomplete. ***

-On Mac, don't forget to run the `initialSetupConfigApp.command` after pulling this repository, or after downloading andf unzipping the repo's .zip file.
+On Mac, don't forget to run the `initialSetupConfigApp.command` after pulling this repository, or after downloading and unzipping the repo's .zip file.

-Also, on more recent versions of Mac OS you must allow the Terminal program the needed privileges, otherwise nothing will seem to work!
+On more recent versions of Mac OS, you must allow the Terminal program the needed privileges, otherwise nothing will seem to work!

 --